rgwch/ungrad-server/dispatcher/whatisit.md

 ### Administrative interface

-If the register message contains an entry "server" the framework will provide an administrative user interface for that Verticle.
+If the register message contains an entry "server", the framework will provide an administrative user interface for that Verticle.
 Server is a JsonObject with the following fields:

   * id - a unique ID for the server